The Town’s Form of Government

 Boards and Commissions

-Our Ordinances provide for the creation of three boards and commissions: the Planning Commission (in Article V), the Board of Zoning Appeals (in Article VII), and the Historic Preservation Commission (in Article XV).
+Our Code of Ordinances provides for the creation of three boards and commissions: the Planning Commission (in Article V), the Board of Zoning Appeals (in Article VII), and the Historic Preservation Commission (in Article XV).
 Members of these boards and commissions are appointed by the Mayor, subject to confirmation by the Council.
 Like the Council, the boards and commissions are considered “public bodies” under the Maryland Open Meetings Act and are therefore subject to its requirements.

 Much of the work in keeping the Town running is performed by volunteer committees, including the Woods Committee, the Recreation Committee, the Lake Committee, and many others.
 Volunteerism is high, allowing an extraordinarily broad range of activities and events.
 Residents are free to join any committee and are not mayorally-appointed.
 Committees are therefore not considered to be public or governmental bodies, but do make recommendations and provide advice to the Mayor and Council.